A Differentiable Relaxation of Graph Segmentation and Alignment for AMR Parsing: Our Model

-where $\mathbf{B}_{jk}=1$ denotes that the concept node $j$ is the last concept node before generating $\emptyset$ for the token $k$, else $\mathbf{B}_{jk}=0$. (e.g. in Figure~\ref{fig:amr-order}, we have $\mathbf{B}_{11}=\mathbf{B}_{42}=1$, and others being 0.)
-These $\mathbf{B}_{jk}$ can be computed from $\mathbf{O}= \mathbf{A} \circ \mathbf{S}$, as explained in Appendix~\ref{appendix:align_derivative}.
-Again, in the discrete case, the result will be exactly equivalent to what is obtained by running the corresponding autoregressive model (as in test time, Figure~\ref{fig:seg_lstm}) but the computation is also well-defined and differentiable in the continuous case.
-Intuitively, if one to think of relaxed $\mathbf{O}$ as representing transition probabilities in a Markov process, then $B_{jk}$ can thought of as the probability of having node $j$ as the last concept node in the chain, when starting from token $k$.
+where $\mathbf{B}_{jk}=1$ denotes that the concept node $j$ is the last concept node before generating $\emptyset$ for the token $k$, else $\mathbf{B}_{jk}=0$.
+E.g. in Figure~\ref{fig:amr-order}, we have $\mathbf{B}_{11}=\mathbf{B}_{42}=1$, and others are 0.
+Again, in the discrete case, the result will be exactly equivalent to what is obtained by running the corresponding autoregressive model (as in test time, Figure~\ref{fig:seg_lstm}), but the computation is also well-defined and differentiable in the relaxed cases, where $B_{jk}$ are real-valued.